-- If a new major, minor, concentration, or program alteration is being proposed that includes new courses or alterations to existing courses, all proposals must be submitted in Curriculog at the same time.
-This will allow committees to review the materials as one complete package. - 2) The proposed major, minor, or concentration must include any prerequisite courses for the required courses, i.e., the program cannot contain hidden prerequisites. - 3) A four-year (UG) or two-year (GR) program schedule must be provided with any Level III program proposals, including a schedule for all concentrations.
+- 1) If a new major, minor, concentration, or program alteration is being proposed that includes new courses or alterations to existing courses, all proposals must be submitted in Curriculog at the same time.
+This will allow committees to review the materials as one complete package. - 2) All proposals must include program Student Learning Outcomes and a Curriculum Map showing how outcomes align with program requirements and where major assessments occur. - 3) The proposed major, minor, or concentration must include any prerequisite courses for the required courses, i.e., the program cannot contain hidden prerequisites. - 4) A four-year (UG) or two-year (GR) program schedule must be provided with any Level III program proposals, including a schedule for all concentrations.